shubham399/entertainment-center/README.md

-This Project contain a sonnar,raddar,qbitorrent and emby server.
+This Project contain a sonnar,raddar,qbitorrent and jellyfin server.